Three deaths and 1,283 more Covid-19 cases reported in the Republic

 Three deaths and 1,283 more Covid-19 cases were reported in the Republic this evening, while the North had five deaths and 1,012 more cases.

-The Health Protection Surveillance Centre (HPSC) said there had now been a total of 1,852 Covid-19 related deaths in Ireland and a total of 49,962 confirmed cases.

-Of the cases notified today, 651 are women and 628 are men, with 68 per cent 45 years of age.
-The median age is 31 years.
+Of the 1,283 cases notified to the State’s Health Protection Surveillance Centre (HPSC), more than two thirds were under the age of 45 and the median age was 31.

+Some 408, or just under a third of the new confirmed cases, were in Dublin.

-Dublin accounts for 408 of the new cases, while 156 are in Cork, 88 in Kildare, 80 in Meath and 55 in Limerick.
-The remaining 496 cases are spread across 21 counties.
+There were 156 new cases in Cork, 88 in Kildare, 80 in Meath, 55 in Limerick and the remaining 496 cases spread across 21 counties.

-As of 2pm today, 277 Covid-19 patients were hospitalised, and 33 of those patients were in ICU.
-There have been 17 additional hospitalisations in the past 24 hours.
+The figure show that the number of coronavirus infections has continued to increase sharply.

+There have been 11,950 new cases of the disease reported over the two weeks to Saturday, more than double the 5,114 confirmed during the previous two weeks.

 Meanwhile, a leading advisor in public health policy has warned that Ireland needs “strong suppression” of Covid-19 for eight to 10 weeks to bring it under control, save lives and stop the health service from “falling on its face”.